 Dr. Pillinger, of NYU Langone Health says that the greatest use of colchicine in the United States is for gout but not used chronically, so a much smaller number of patients are using colchicine at any one time.
 It’s also used for other inflammatory conditions, primarily calcium pyrophosphate crystal disease and familial Mediterranean fever.
 Cardiologists also regularly prescribe colchicine in pericarditis for short-term use.

 “Overall, the number of patients using colchicine is much larger than that for the use of hydroxychloroquine, for example, suggesting that the immediate risk of shortage could be lower.
 However, if individuals started using it off label, or prescribing inappropriately for the COVID-19 indication, the supply would rapidly run short,” he says.

 He notes that colchicine must also be dose adjusted for kidney disease, and, in some of the COVID-19 patients, kidney function changes rapidly.
 So again, its use would require expert supervision even if there were evidence for its utility.
 “This is not an agent to use randomly; the studies will be rushed out quickly and hopefully will give us the knowledge to know what to do,” he says.
+PRESS RELEASE:

 The Montreal Heart Institute announces that its Research Center is launching today a COVID-19 clinical study in Canada to determine whether short-term treatment would reduce the risk of pulmonary complications and related deaths.

 The clinical study, named COLCORONA, coordinated by the Montreal Health Innovations Coordinating Center (MHICC) is funded by the Government of Quebec and supported by Pharmascience and CGI.